stefoss23/PyCpp-Server/README.md

 Pybind11 is using a binding between the c++ library files and the Python server.

-The code is meant to be fully test-driven, and can be fully run by cmake.
+The code is meant to be fully test-driven, and can be run by cmake.

 Example of use (Linux only):